joouha/euporie/docs/pages/troubleshooting.rst

       pip install ipykernel

-2. Register your kernel so euporie can discover it:
+2. Register your :term:`kernel <Kernel>` so euporie can discover it:

    .. code-block:: bash